Excitebots: Trick Racing: Play modes

 Players were also able to play with up to five other people online with the Nintendo WFC.
 Options existed after each race to save replays and ghosts and send them to other Wii consoles including their own and attach awards to the ghost challenges.
 With the discontinuation of the Nintendo WFC, playing online is no longer possible.

 Environments

 Excitebots features a variety of robust racing environments, including some redesigned tracks from Excite Truck.
 For the most part, they are based on real life locations.
-The only environment that is not based on a real location is "Crystal Nebula", a fictional planet made entirely out of various crystals and is regarded as the hardest track.
+The only environment that is not based on a real location is "Crystal Nebula", which is located on a fictional planet and is regarded as the hardest track.

 The tracks themselves also have unique features.
 For example, in Kilimanjaro, there are dinosaur fossils that come to life, Guatemala, the Moai statue heads can breathe fire at times, and in Tasmania, several rock monsters will alter tracks or attack players.
 Other locations featured include: Fiji, Canada, China, Egypt, Finland, Scotland, and Mexico.
 The Crystal Nebula is, as the name states, a purple nebula made of crystals.